Frequently Asked Questions

 All courses contain a 7 mile stretch of rolling hills.
 These slight hills make a total modest incline of 350 ft with a maximum grade of 3%.
 The 100 mile course is detailed on the Century map.

 What is at the Rest Stops?

-In addition to friendly volunteers, each rest stop has a variety of energy sustaining foods.
-While each rest stop will vary slightly, you will generally find water, oranges, kiwis, bananas, rice cakes, peanut butter, Kashi bars, and delicious nut bread.
-Every rest stop is equipped with bathrooms, a first aid kit, and a radio support person.
-Rest stops on the longer routes will also have sports drinks, GU Gel, sandwiches, and energy bars as well.
+In addition to our friendly volunteers, each rest stop has a variety of energy sustaining foods.
+While each rest stop will vary slightly, you will generally find water, Gatorade, oranges, kiwis, bananas, rice cakes, peanut butter, energy bars, licorice.
+Every rest stop is equipped with bathrooms, sunscreen, a first aid kit, and a radio support person (SAG).
+Rest stops on the longer routes will also have sports drinks, GU Gel, garlic potatoes and energy bars!